Molx32/websec/README.md

 An alternative recon should be done with different file extensions.

-## Step 2 - Analyze the attack surface
+## :o: Step 2 - Analyze the attack surface
 ### :white_check_mark: Analyze refrences (URLs found in code)
 On the _Target_ tab :
 1. Right-click the website root